So, here we are four versions on and Photoshop CS2

 managing color in Photoshop CS2.
 As noted throughout the essay there is

 vast body of material to be found all over the internet.
-A simple

 Whilst on the subject of things Color Management I